kbarbary/sep/README.md

 - Array types: Source Extractor can operate on FITS images containing various types of data (float, double, int, etc).
 Internally, it does this by converting all data to `float` immediately when reading from disk.
-  SEP does something similar, but on disk: SEP functions typically convert input arrays to float on the fly within each function, then perform all operations as floating point.
+  SEP does something similar, but in memory: SEP functions typically convert input arrays to float on the fly within each function, then perform all operations as floating point.